-With GDPR taking effect May 25, 2018, we want to assure our users that we will be fully compliant with the regulation.
+GDPR took effect May 25, 2018, and ActiveCampaign made a number of updates to become fully compliant with the regulation.

-To better facilitate compliance, we will be implementing both product and non-product-related updates before the GDPR commences.
-Not only will these updates ensure our compliance, but they will also make it easier for all of our customers to comply.
-Below is the list of relevant updates we will be making:
+To better facilitate compliance, we implemented both product and non-product-related updates for the GDPR.
+Not only did these updates ensure our compliance, but they also made it easier for all of our customers to comply.
+Below is the list of relevant updates we made:

-Improve site tracking so it can complement your website’s compliance needs.
+- (Completed) Improved site tracking to complement your website’s compliance needs.

 - Learn more about site tracking and the GDPR.

-- (In progress) Integrate the 'Accepts Marketing' field from Shopify and BigCommerce to better manage marketing consent.
+- (Completed) Integrated the 'Accepts Marketing' field from Shopify and BigCommerce to better manage marketing consent.

-- (In progress) Create new education & training content that relates to how users can use ActiveCampaign to best comply with the tenets of the GDPR.
+- (Completed) Created new education & training content that relates to how users can use ActiveCampaign to best comply with the tenets of the GDPR.

 Note: In accordance with GDPR, as our customer, you can exercise your data subject rights through this form.